The Black Squirrel Home And Garden Walk

 A neighborhood walk can help create a sense of unity in a community and even beautify it.
 One home at a time!

-There is considerable gardening work to get a home and a neighborhood ready for visitors.
-Fortunately, some people always love to garden or have the funds to hire others.
-It is all about gathering people together, in the beginning to see who would like to be involved.
-Not everyone will, but that is ok.
+Requisite gardening work is required to prepare a home and a neighborhood for visitors.
+Fortunately, some people love to garden or have the funds to hire others.
+In the beginning, it is all about gathering people together to see who would like to be involved.
+Not everyone will get involved, but that is okay.

-Some people are good at organizing and gaining sponsors; some are good at marketing the idea rather than doing the gardening themselves.
-The main thing is to get a sense of community happening.
-It is well known that safer neighborhoods are composed of people who know their neighbors.
+Some people are good at organizing and gaining sponsors, and some are good at marketing the idea rather than doing the gardening themselves.
+The main thing is to create a sense of community.
+It is well known that safer neighborhoods comprise people who know their neighbors.

 Before you put any word out, you must start a year ahead and bring people together to participate in the project.
-Sometimes a local service group will also get involved to promote their organization.
-What starts out as a grassroots desire to improve your neighborhood can eventually become a major seasonal event that benefits your whole community and inspires visitors and tourists to come to see your gardens every year.
+Sometimes, a local service group will also promote the organization.
+What starts as a grassroots desire to improve your neighborhood can eventually become a significant seasonal event that benefits your whole community and inspires visitors and tourists to see your gardens yearly.

-Buffalo residents have brought thousands of people to their city’s residential streets for a Once-a-Year Garden Walk over the years.
+Buffalo residents have, over the years, brought thousands of people to their city’s residential streets for a Once-a-Year Garden Walk.

 Whether people own a home or rent, they all agree they would rather live in a beautiful neighborhood with a sense of community among its residents.
-In every untoward event, it is always a few good neighbors you can rely on for help!
+In every untoward event, there are always a few good neighbors you can rely on for help!

 A Garden Gate made from old doors at the Graling House.

-With a little imagination, you can do anything!
+With a bit of imagination, you can do anything!

 As a little aside, the Black Squirrel Garden Walk is so named for the black squirrels in the area.
 It is even rumored there is one albino squirrel.
 Most squirrels that I have seen in Niagara Falls are gray squirrels.